-Site visits will continue to be conducted quarterly to visually assess the restoration progress and evaluate the need for maintenance activities.
-The overall condition of the restoration areas will continue to be noted, along with detailed observations including presence of invasive species re-growth or environmental stressors (e.g., prolonged dry periods).
+Site visits will continue to be conducted quarterly (or more frequently) to visually assess the restoration progress and evaluate the need for maintenance activities.
+The overall condition of the restoration areas will continue to be noted, along with detailed observations including presence of invasive species regrowth or environmental stressors (e.g., prolonged dry periods).
 Photographic documentation of any observations of concern will occur.
 If non-native invasive vegetation is found, adaptive management steps such as weed removal by hand or with hand tools will continue to be taken.
-Thus far, one non-native species, sea rocket (Cakile maritima), has invaded the project area to a very minimal extent (Figure 46).
-Hand removal appears to be an effective means of management within the site, as no sea rocket (Cakile maritima) was found along any transects in all Year 3 surveys, and only a handful of individuals were observed and subsequently pulled throughout the entirety of the restoration area.
+Thus far, one non-native species, European sea rocket, has invaded the project area to a very minimal extent, with less present in the fourth monitoring year.
+Hand removal appears to be an effective means of management within the site, as no European sea rocket was found along any transects in all Year 4 surveys, and only a handful of individuals were observed and subsequently pulled throughout the entirety of the restoration area.
 The areas where it was present do not appear to be directly negatively affecting the native vegetation; however, it continues to be thoroughly monitored and removed.
 It is likely to continue sprouting because there are source seed populations along the bike path and back dune areas adjacent to the project site, and an assumed pre-existing seed bank in the sand of the project area.

-New adaptive management options are under consideration for Year 4, including the potential for supplemental seeding to increase the diversity and cover of vegetation on site, and installation of additional small lengths of sand fence within the project area.
-Considerations such as stakeholder and agency input, scientific recommendations, and timing implementation to avoid disturbance to western snowy plovers are all being evaluated for Year 4.
+New adaptive management options are under consideration for Year 5, including the potential for supplemental seeding to increase the diversity and cover of vegetation on site, and installation of additional small lengths of sand fence within the project area.
+Considerations such as stakeholder and agency input, scientific recommendations, and timing implementation to avoid disturbance to western snowy plovers are all being evaluated for Year 5.

 Trash continues to be very low within the restoration area.
 Interestingly, there is often more trash that is picked up in the sand immediately adjacent to the restoration plot (tiny pieces), in beach areas that are frequently groomed.
 It is likely that the large grooming rakes either miss or bury some of the smaller tiny bits of plastic and polystyrene foam that are frequently found adjacent to and within the project area.
-Frequently seen trash items include cigarette butts, small bits of plastic, plastic straws, polystyrene foam, candy wrappers, and bits of coffee cups (Figure 46).
+Frequently seen trash items include cigarette butts, small bits of plastic, plastic straws, polystyrene foam, candy wrappers, and bits of coffee cups.
 Infrequently seen items include things like flip-flops, Frisbees, and tennis balls.